nskvprofectus/website/site/_board/secretary.md

 ---
 tags: board_member
-name: Eline
+name: Benthe
 role: Secretary
-image: /media/boards/22-23/eline.jpg
+image: /media/boards/24-25/benthe.jpg
 order: 2
 ---
-Hi!
-I’m Eline, the current secretary of NSKV Profectus.
-I’ve been an active member of the association for almost two and a half years now, which is also when I started my strength sports journey.
-Right from the start, the association has been incredibly welcoming and supportive and I’ve met some great friends here.
-Being the secretary provides me the opportunity to meaningfully engage with and give back to Profectus.
-During my year as board, I hope to provide the same encouraging and gezellige (for lack of a better word) atmosphere – to make new members feel at home and continue the association’s growth.
+Hello!
+My name is Benthe, and I am currently serving as the secretary of NSKV Profectus.
+I began my powerlifting journey two years ago, and one of the first things I did upon moving to Nijmegen was join Profectus.
+I’m proud to say I've now been a dedicated member for over a year, and from the very start, Profectus has felt like a warm, welcoming family.
+The support and friendships I’ve found here mean the world to me, and as secretary, I am grateful for the chance to give back to the association in a meaningful way.
+I look forward to a year filled with joy, learning, and the opportunity to connect with even more amazing people.